 Instructor Support Materials¶

 If you are an instructor using or considering using the text to teach a course and would like lecture slides, solutions to exercises, and answers to review questions I would be happy to provide them.
 Detailed lecture slides are available with all examples and practice problems from the text as well as solutions to all the exercises and review questions from the text.
-Please email me and provide me with information about where you are teaching and a web site where I can verify that you are a teacher at your institution and I will email you a userid, password, and link where you can download the support materials.
+Please email me and provide me with information about where you are teaching and a web site where I can verify that you are a teacher at your institution and I will direct you to these support materials.

 Support Files for Individual Chapters¶